ceshine/ceshine-hugo/content/post/docker-multi-stage/index.md

 {{< figure src="featuredImage.jpg" caption="[Photo Credit](https://unsplash.com/photos/C2M7DWL2fDk)" >}}

-# Why use mutli-stage build?
+# Why Use Mutli-Stage Build?

 Starting from Docker 17.05, users can utilize this new "multi-stage build" feature [[1]]({{<ref "#references" >}}) to simplify their workflow and make the final Docker images smaller.
 It basically streamlines the "Builder pattern", which means using a "builder" image to build the binary files, and copying those binary files to another runtime/production image.